snapshotpl/ZfSnapPhpDebugBar/README.md

 }
 ```

 run `composer update` and add module `ZfSnapPhpDebugBar` to ZF2 `application.config.php`.

-You need also copy all files from `vendor/maximebf/debugbar/src/DebugBar/Resources/` into `public/DebugBar/Resources/`.
+That's all!

 Features
 --------